isomerpages/moe-bartleysec/_our-school/Milestones.md

 2018 - Singapore Guinness Book of Record - Largest National Day Dikir Barat

 ![](/images/mobile-robotics.jpg)
-2018 - Singapore Guinness Book of Record - Largest National Day Dikir Barat
+2019 - Introduction of Mobile Robotics as a subject.